atolye15/checklist/checklists/daily-scrum-meeting-.md

 Team will gain habit over time.
 You can use some clues while calling them, like the key of the project.
 Remind them it is daily time!

 - [ ] Remain standing!
-This way, meeting will(and should) last maximum 15 min.
+This way, meeting will(and should) last maximum of 15 mins.

-- [ ] Ensure everyone in the team is here
+- [ ] Ensure everyone in the team is on the meeting

-- [ ] Ask the fisrt question, "What did we do yesterday?"
+- [ ] Ask the first question, "What did we do yesterday?"
 Give a chance to everyone to speak.

 - [ ] Learn the answer of "What are we doing today?"
-Again, everyone must be give an answer.
+Again, everyone should give an answer.

 - [ ] End up with "Is there any problem?"
 One can face with a problem and another can help.